Evolutionary Tracks and Spectral Properties of Quasi-stars and Their Correlation with Little Red Dots: Results

 \section{Results}

-Here we compare the predicted spectra of a fiducial $10^6$~\Msun\ quasi-star model with JWST observations of two LRDs: UNCOVER-45924 and MoM-BH*-1 \citep{labbe2024unambiguousagnbalmerbreak, Naidu2025}.
-We present the former as an example of a ``typical" LRD and the latter as an example with an extreme Balmer break and only small contributions from a host galaxy.
+Here we compare the predicted spectra of a fiducial $10^6$~\Msun\ quasi-star model with JWST observations of \mb{three} LRDs: \mb{``The Cliff''}, MoM-BH*-1, and UNCOVER-45924 \citep{deGraaff2025, labbe2024unambiguousagnbalmerbreak, Naidu2025}.
+We present the former two as examples with extreme Balmer breaks and only small contributions from a host galaxy, and the latter as an example of a more ``typical'' LRD with significant host contributions.
 To facilitate this comparison, we normalize the flux at wavelengths corresponding to continuum features, and correct the wavelengths in the model and observations for the redshift in order to compare in the rest frame.

-Although this quasi-star model was not specifically fit to either LRD, it qualitatively reproduces the main continuum features seen in both.
+Although the quasi-star models were not specifically fit to any LRD, they qualitatively reproduce the main continuum features seen in all three presented here.
 In order to make this comparison more quantitative, and despite the aforementioned limitations of our adopted atmospheric models which prevent detailed comparisons of individual spectral features, we compare the slopes of the UV and NIR-approach as well as the strength of the Balmer break.
 We find general agreement, with a few caveats listed below.
-Note that although the same quasi-star model is used for both comparisons, the different normalizations cause the model to have different values when compared to different sources.

 For each of our configurations (i.e. a quasi-star with and without a host, each with and without dust), we calculate the UV and NIR-approach slope parameters $\beta_\mathrm{blue},~\beta_\mathrm{red}$ (where $f_\lambda \propto \lambda^\beta$) by performing linear regression in log-log space over the rest-frame wavelength ranges 0.18--0.28~$\mu$m and 0.51--0.57~$\mu$m, respectively.
 We then do the same for each LRD and compare the results.
-We find that the comparisons are in good agreement ($<2.5\sigma$) except in two cases, both of which are in the UNCOVER comparison with dust: with a host in the UV region ($2.9\sigma$) and without a host in the NIR-approach ($3.6\sigma$).
-This is concordant with other studies finding minimal evidence of dust attenuation in LRDs \citep{Setton_2025}.
+We find that the comparisons without dust are in good agreement, particularly with when a host is included ($<0.6\sigma$ in the NIR, $<1.5\sigma$).
+All cases that include dust have significant discrepancies in the NIR, concordant with other studies finding minimal evidence of dust attenuation in LRDs \citep{Setton_2025}.